wintercms/meta/release-notes/build-469.md

 -

 ## Bug Fixes
-- Fixed an issue introduced in Build 466 where asset files were unable to be created through the CMS section
+- Fixed an issue introduced in Build 466 where asset files were unable to be created through the CMS section.
+- Fixed issue where removing the currently sorted by column from the list's visible columns would cause an error.

 ## Security Improvements
 -